Discover Career Opportunities

 2. Find a Mentor

 Finding a mentor—someone who has been in your shoes before and can give you advice about how they handled the transition—can be incredibly helpful in dealing with career stress as a new nurse.
-A mentor can help you navigate the unfamiliar territory of being on the job, provide encouragement when things get tough, and even point out opportunities for professional growth or advancement down the line.
+A mentor can help you navigate the unfamiliar territory of being on the job, encourage you when things get tough, and even point out opportunities for professional growth or advancement down the line.

 Be Realistic About Your Goals

 You’re just starting out, and you have a lot to learn, which can be stressful.
-But being realistic about your goals can help you manage career stress as a new nurse.
+However, being realistic about your goals can help you manage career stress as a new nurse.

 The first thing to do is research the average salary for nurses in your area, then compare it with what you’d like to earn.
 If there’s a big gap, explore ways to close it.
 For example, if you want to work at an advanced level but haven’t yet taken the required exams and courses, look into how much time it will take and how much money it will cost.
 Is this something you want to do?
 If so, plan ahead to avoid getting overwhelmed by the cost of education later on down the road when you’re already working full-time as a nurse.